Code Static Analysis with OpenRewrite and AI Skills

 By default, the agentic tools like Claude use grep, ripgrep or language server to implement a semantic search on codebase.
 When you ask “audit OWASP Top 10 on codebase” with AI agent, the AI may extract some risks, but with uncertainty.

 • Scope: AI can’t distinct “dead & unrelated & test code” with a simple grep, the context & token will have been wasted until it read.
-For human is “You can’t learn swimming without entering water”, that is the same on AI regardless how advanced the model will be.
+For human is “You can’t learn swimming without entering water”, that is the same on AI on wasting tokens.

-• Precision: the grep-based semantic search can’t garanteen the consistency output, nor the testability.
+• Precision: the grep-based semantic search can’t garanteen the determinate output, nor the testability.

 Generally, we are under a context window deliemma: when AI finally understands the code, the context window (256k) may have half left for a security analysis.